Mates1500/MobaProject/README.md

-Open the MainScene file inside of Unity to get started
+Open the MainScene.unity file inside of Unity to get started